Abdullahi Yusuf Ahmed

-Personal life
+Early life

 Abdullahi Yusuf was born on 15 December 1934 in Galkayo, situated in the north-central Mudug region of Somalia.
 The city was at the time part of Italian Somaliland.
 His family hailed from the Omar Mahmoud sub clan of the larger Majeerteen Harti Darod clan.

 For his post-secondary education, Ahmed studied law at the Somali National University in Mogadishu.
 He later moved abroad to pursue Military Studies.
-Ahmed obtained a degree in Military Topography from the M. V. Frunze Military Academy in the former Soviet Union (Военная академия им. М. В. Фрунзе), an elite institution reserved for the most qualified officers of the Warsaw Pact armies and their allies.
-He also received additional military training in Italy.

 Ahmed was married to Hawa Abdi Samatar.
 The couple had two sons and two daughters in addition to six grandchildren.

-Career

-Somali Army
+Military career

-Ahmed joined the Somali Army in 1950.
-In 1954 he was included in the first batch of Somali military personnel that was taken to Italy for Officer training.
+Ahmed joined the colonial forces of the Trust Territory of Somaliland in 1950.
+In 1954, he was included in the first batch of Somali military personnel that was taken to Italy for Officer training.
 The batch included Aidid, Samatar, and Gabeyre.
 He was promoted to the post of commander in 1960.
-As a soldier, he participated in the Somali-Ethiopian war of 1964 and was decorated for bravery.
+As a soldier, he participated in the 1964 war against the Ethiopia and was decorated for his actions of valor during the war.

+Ahmed obtained a degree in Military Topography from the M. V. Frunze Military Academy in the former Soviet Union (Военная академия им. М. В. Фрунзе), an elite institution reserved for the most qualified officers of the Warsaw Pact armies and their allies.
+He received additional military training in Italy.

-Between 1965 and 1968, Ahmed also served as Somalia's military attaché to Moscow.
+Between 1965 and 1968, he served as Somalia's military attaché to Moscow.
 On 15 October 1969, while paying a visit to the northern town of Las Anod, Somalia's then President Abdirashid Ali Shermarke was shot dead by one of his own bodyguards.
 His assassination was quickly followed by a military coup d'état on 21 October 1969 (the day after his funeral), in which the Somali Army seized power without encountering armed opposition – essentially a bloodless takeover.
 The putsch was spearheaded by Major General Mohamed Siad Barre, who at the time commanded the army.
 For refusing to support Barre's seizure of power, Ahmed was imprisoned for several years by the new military regime.

 In 1975, Ahmed was released from prison and appointed by Barre as the director of a governmental agency.
 He later commanded the Somali National Army's (SNA) southern front in the Ogaden War against neighboring Ethiopia, with assistance from 60th division commandant Col. Abdullahi Ahmed Irro, as well as frontline deputies Col. Abdulkadir Berked of Begedi of Afgio and Col. Ahmed Ilgir of Burtinle serving as his deputies.
 Ahmed was assigned to lead the Negheille offensive in 1977, which extended from Bali in the southwest to the town of Negheille.
 For his efforts, Ahmed was again decorated for courage, but would remain a Colonel throughout his military career.